Learn how to choose yarn colours for a crochet or knitting project with our colour theory guide!

 In the mid-17th century, Sir Isaac Newton put pen to paper in an attempt to explain the way that colour works.
 He compared colours to musical notes as an organisational tool, using a D Dorian mode (like using only the white keys on a piano, starting and ending with D) to explain the way that we perceive colour.

-Many of us learned the seven colours of a rainbow with the acronym ROY G BIV, which stands for red, orange, yellow, green, blue, indigo, and violet.
+Many of us learned the seven colours of a rainbow with the acronym ROY G BIV, or the mnemomic device "Richard of York Gave Battle In Vain," which stands for red, orange, yellow, green, blue, indigo, and violet.
 There are of course colours that our human eyes cannot perceive, like infrared or ultraviolet.
 Newton had challengers to his theory of colour, including Johann Goethe, who tried to improve on the original wheel with a lightly more complex imagining .
 Even as early as 1808 when he created this wheel, we can see how early imaginings directly compare to today's more sophisticated wheels that have evolved alongside the technology to create more varied paint pigments, and the advanced screens that allow us to see an immense range of colour.

 Goethe's above illustration accompanied his writings on "Allegorial, Symbolic, and Mystical Uses of Colour."
 During that period in the early 19th century, theories about the psychology of colour evolved that still influence design and advertising today!